By: Claire Wilson. Last Updated: April 2022

 BioMarin is a biotechnology company that develops and manufactures treatments for rare genetic diseases.

-The Cork biologics site is the company’s only manufacturing site outside of the USA.
-It was opened in 2011 and has undergone several expansions since then.
 In 2018, BioMarin announced plans to introduce a fill-finish facility at the Shanbally site, which will see it become capable of “fully integrated manufacturing from bulk to drug product”.

 Gilead Sciences